thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 {% include images-gallery.html imageCollection="battery-charge-1" showListImageTitles="true" %}

-Now you can track water usage per hour, over the last 12 hours, and the battery charge level in the "Water Flow Meter" device.
+Now you can track water usage per hour, over the last 12 hours, and control the battery level in the "Water Flow Meter" device.

 {% include images-gallery.html imageCollection="water-flow-meter-final" %}